 Elgar’s fascination for wordplay was expressed through creative spellings, anagrams and imaginative cryptograms like the Dorabella Cipher.
-It is remarkable the first letters of four words on the Andante sketch—Jany (or alternatively June), Andante, pianissimo, and etc—may be reshuffled to spell “Jape.”
+It is remarkable the first letters of four words on the Andante sketch — Jany (or alternatively June), Andante, pianissimo, and etc — may be reshuffled to spell “Jape.”
 Elgar was fond of that term which turns up periodically in his correspondence.
 The Cambridge Dictionary defines jape as “an activity done to make someone laugh or to trick someone.”
 In his 1901 sketchbook, Elgar wrote “Jape” to describe his earliest surviving piece of music called “Humoreske, a tune from Broadheath 1867.”
-The coded reemergence of that word in his Andante short score is undoubtedly a stealth homage to his earliest surviving sketch.
+The coded reemergence of that word in his Andante short score could be a stealth allusion to his earliest surviving sketch.

-The Andante canon sounds far too solemn and noble to be passed off as a humorous prank, begging the question why Elgar would use its various terms to encipher “Jape” in the form of an acrostic anagram.
-For an October 1911 performance in Turin, Elgar explained in the program note how the Enigma Variations “...commenced in a spirit of humor & continued in deep seriousness….”
-Like numerous elements of the Andante sketch, an anagrammatic reference to “Jape” serves as a dual allusion to the Enigma Variations and a great fount of artistic and spiritual inspiration, The Divine Comedy.
+The Andante canon sounds far too solemn and noble to be passed off as a humorous prank, begging the question of why Elgar would use its various terms to encipher “Jape” in the form of an acrostic anagram.
+For an October 1911 performance in Turin, Elgar explained in the program note how the Enigma Variations “. . . commenced in a spirit of humor & continued in deep seriousness . . .”
+Like numerous elements of the Andante sketch, an anagrammatic reference to “Jape” serves as a dual allusion to the Enigma Variations and a great fount of artistic and spiritual inspiration, the Divine Comedy.
 Both works are characterized by a mingling of the humorous with the serious.

-The first letters of the remaining words (Edward Elgar, and trill) may be reshuffled to spell TEE, a literal spelling of the letter t.
+The first letters of the remaining words (Edward Elgar, and trill) may be reshuffled to spell “tEE”, a literal spelling of the letter t.
 Another definition of tee is “something shaped like a capital T.” Such an apt description of the incomplete J would confirm that Elgar's defective script was not entirely mercurial.
-The two e’s in TEE come from Elgar’s initials.
-As a male, Elgar is referred to as a “he.”
-Appending this male pronoun to TEE produces tee-hee which means to giggle or titter.
-Such an interpolative decryption shares a reciprocal definition with “jape” because the intended reaction to a practical joke is to laugh.
+The two Es in “tEE” come from Elgar’s initials.
+As a male, Elgar is referred to as a “He.”
+Appending this male pronoun to “tEE” generates tee-hee which means to giggle or titter.
+Such an interpolative decryption shares a reciprocal definition with “jape” because a practical joke is intended to provoke laughter.

 Jesus is the chief protagonist of Dante's Divine Comedy, Tasso's Jerusalem Delivered, and Longfellow's The Divine Tragedy.
-This towering figure whose birth divides the millennia between BC and AD is the secret friend memorialized by Elgar in Variation XIII and the violin concerto.
+This towering figure whose birth divides the millennia between BC and AD is the secret friend memorialized by Elgar in Variation XIII and the Violin Concerto.
 Such a revelation is not unexpected as Elgar was raised a Roman Catholic, and in his maturity dedicated most of his major works to God by invoking the motto of the Society of Jesus, “Ad majorem Dei gloriam.”
-Indirect and coded references to Dante and Tasso on the Andante sketch are accompanied by others to Jesus.
+Indirect and coded references to Dante and Tasso in the Andante sketch are accompanied by others to Jesus.